 The show is set against the backdrop of the Great Depression and an increasingly influential Nazi Germany, thus providing plenty of dark undertones and historical intrigue.

-Amazon doesn’t have as many original shows as Netflix, but this list of 15 still only scratches the surface.
-At the last count, Amazon Studios has produced more than 50 original shows, with at least another 15 in production at the time of writing.
+Amazon doesn’t have as many original shows as Netflix, but this list of the best Amazon Originals still only scratches the surface.
+At the last count, Amazon Studios has produced more than 80 original shows, with at least another 50 either planned or in production at the time of writing.

 And Amazon can also rival Netflix in the amount of licensed content.
-It offers shows such as Community, Mr. Bean, Two and a Half Men, and it even bought the rights for a Lord of the Rings TV show for $1 billion in late 2017.
+It offers shows such as Community, Mr. Bean, Two and a Half Men, and it has even bought the rights for a Lord of the Rings TV show for $1 billion.

-If you’re still not sure whether Amazon Prime Video is the right video streaming service for you, check out our Amazon Prime vs. Netflix vs. Hulu comparison.
+If you’re still not sure whether Amazon Prime Video is the right video streaming service for you, check out our look at Amazon Prime vs. Netflix vs. Hulu to help you decide.